 First the heat.
 This must be done on low.
 This is NOT a recipe you should cook on high and cut the time in half.
 The cheese will be more likely to separate some and the macaroni will either be over or under cooked.

 Second.
 American made shredded cheese that we all buy does not like long or high heat.
 It is more waxy then block cheese and it just wont take it.
 I’m sure a better cheese like a block of Cabot would do better but are you going for a $10 cheese for this?
 So the cheese should not cooked for long periods.
 Put it in near the end and let it melt and deliver its creamy goodness.

 Third, a little fat is needed.
 I have only fat free milk usually.
 So since I was using that, I added a tablespoon of butter.
 That is enough fat to equal just over 2% milk.
 So if you use whole or 2% milk, you may not need the butter but I would keep it for taste.
 Or even leave it out with 0% for health reasons but the texture will suffer a little.

 Feel free to vary the cheese type and spices to your taste.
 This is a “Crock Pot for Two” recipe.
 A double recipe would still be fine in my 3.5 qt. cooker or use a large crock pot for larger batches.

 Update Feb.
 9, 2013: Many are having issues ( and many are not) with liquid being left at the point of the pasta being al denta.
 My initial cookings had almost no liquid at this point.
 The variations could be due to the cooker or the pasta.
-While cookers vary a lot, I have correct for that by picking the al denta point, not a specific time.
+While cookers vary a lot, I have corrected for that by picking the al denta point, not a specific time.
 The pasta is the remaining issue and I believe is the trouble maker here.
 I have adjusted the recipe to eliminate this extra liquid at the al dente point.
-Don't drain it in a strainer, just remove any free standing liquid, the liquid on the pasta should be enough.
+Don’t drain it in a strainer, just remove any free standing liquid, the liquid on the pasta should be enough.